-A stable demand outlook in our core mass spectrometry market and gradually improving operational effectiveness through FY19 resulted in solid financial performance for the period, as evidenced in the financial report.
+A stable demand outlook in our core mass spectrometry market and gradually improving operational effectiveness through FY19 resulted in solid financial performance for the year, as evidenced in the financial report.
 We have taken price action with some customers and made investments, mostly into improved compliance, in FY19 which suppressed profit compared with similar revenue last fiscal year (before adjustments).
-The business retains reasonably strong customer relationships and continues to develop new ones through a healthy mix of legacy and new product offerings.
+The business retains strong customer relationships with our four blue chip accounts and continues to develop new customers through a healthy mix of legacy and new product offerings.